I've never been much of a corn on the cob fan, but give me a serving of this Grilled Mexican Street Corn Salad and I'm going back for seconds!

 - Black Pepper and Hot Sauce- Tapatio or Cholula and just a sprinkle of black pepper is all you need for seasoning.

 The trick to grilling corn is to leave the husks on!
 They work as a natural steaming device and ensure that your corn is tender and juicy in only 20 minutes.
 Rotate the cobs by a quarter turn every five minutes to prevent the kernels from charring too much.
 Don't worry if your husks are completely blackened, the corn inside will be sweet perfection!

 Once the corn is finished grilling, remove from the heat and allow to cool long enough that you can handle shucking them.
 Carefully peel back and remove all of the husks and silk (they come off pretty easily after grilling) and set aside.

 This past weekend we made this salad with grilled chicken and zucchini.
 A simple dinner that was incredibly festive considering it was a random Sunday night.
 For the twins, I reserved a couple scoops of the corn salad before I mixed in the grilled jalapeño and hot sauce.
-They love corn and I wanted them to enjoy it without setting their mouths on fire…which is always a good idea when feeding toddlers or big people for that matter!
 I hope you will give this corn salad a try.
-It’s a taste of California and one of my favorite dishes.
+It's a taste of California and one of my favorite dishes.

 - 5 ears of corn, husks on

 - 1 jalapeño, cut in half and seeded